Get 60% Off & Free Shipping While Stocks Last

 dog keeps shaking head

-An ear infection in dogs is the most frequently identified medical condition that results in significant head shaking.
+An ear infection in dogs is the most common problem that results in significant head shaking.

 An infection is likely present if you raise the flap of your dog's ear and notice redness, swelling, or discharge.

-Although ear mite infestations in dogs can produce symptoms similar to yeast or bacterial illnesses, they are less frequent.
+Although ear mite infestations in dogs can produce similar symptoms akin to yeast or bacterial illnesses, they're less frequent.

 Remember that infections can happen deep inside a dog's ear, so an illness may be there even if you don't notice any evident symptoms.